justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/typography/overview.md

 {% contentPageImage {
     src:"../../../../../assets/img/foundations/typography/responsive-narrow.svg",
     width: "68px",
-    caption: "The example above shows how a $heading-L looks on a narrow screen."
+    caption: "The example above shows how a $heading-l looks on a narrow screen."
 } %}

 **Only our Heading and Subheading typographic styles are responsive.** Our body styles share the same values regardless of the size of the screen they’re being displayed in.